Go to program area

 • To request guidance from a nurse, call 1700.

-• You can also receive advice through the livechat on this website.
+• You can also receive advice through the live chat on this website.

 • General opening hours for the Primary health care are from 08:00 to 17:00 on weekdays, with phone lines closing at 16:00.

-• Find the nearest healthcare center here.
+• Find the nearest healthcare center on the services map.

 • In case of emergency, dial 112.